 All applicants for full-time positions require an application through Texas A&M University Workday.
 Below you will find a list of current positions open and a link to the position description and application.

-Coordinator for Off-Campus Student Services (No longer accepting applications)
+Communications Coordinator (no longer accepting applications)

 - What does the structure of the Offices of the Dean of Student Life look like?

 - See Division of Student Affairs and the Offices of the Dean of Student Life organizational charts

 - How often does the department meet as a whole?
 How often do office staff meet?
 How often would this position be meeting with the direct supervisor?

 - The department meets as a full staff once a month as well as holds two retreats each year.
 Program area meetings vary from once a week to every other week.
 Additional meetings include one on one meetings between supervisors and employees and department and division committee meetings.
 The frequency of these additional meetings may vary.

 - What does the timeline for the hiring process look like?